 Published on November 16, 2022 by Morgan Black

-Brock School of Business freshman Kappy Perry is an affiliate in the Samford Startup small business incubator.
-Through the program, Perry has launched her business, Made by Kappy, which specializes in unique and trendy jewelry designs.
+Brock School of Business junior entrepreneurship major Grace Gamboa is an affiliate in the Samford Startup student-led business incubator.
+Through the program, Gamboa has launched her business, Reclamation, an online clothing store that is missioned towards reminding girls and women that you are redeemed through Christ.

 How has Brock School of Business and the Samford Startup program helped you launch your business?